airtai/fastagency/docs/docs/en/user-guide/runtime/autogen/websurfer.md

 fastagency run websurfer.py
 ```

-Ensure you have set your OpenAI API key in the environment and that the weather API URL is accessible.
-The command will launch a console interface where users can input their requests and interact with the weather agent.
+Ensure you have set your OpenAI API key in the environment.
+The command will launch a console interface where users can input their requests and interact with the websurfer agent.

 ---